StephanHCB/go-mailer-service/README.md

 one I have ultimately decided to use, and what I have learned in the process.

+_I have a fair bit of experience with Spring Boot / Spring Cloud, so I will occasionally make notes of what I am missing coming from that perspective.
+If you find I just haven't found a library that does just that or something similar, do send me a message.
+I am very happy to learn._

 ## Developer Instructions

 ### Development Project Setup